The 2019 IPG Independent Publishing Awards are now closed. The shortlist will be announced soon.

 Which Publisher of the Year Award should I enter?

 The five market sectors are defined as follows.
 Choose the one that is most appropriate to your publishing.
-If you are in any doubt, please contact us for advice.
+If you are in any doubt, please contact us

 Trade covers companies whose core publishing activity is aimed at a consumer audience.